San Diego Child Custody Attorney

 Custody is rarely split right down the middle.
 Life just isn’t that simple.
 For whatever reason, one parent generally ends up with a larger timeshare with a child than the other parent.
 This might be due to concerns of abuse, or simply because one parent has moved out of state.

-The parent awarded more physical custody rights is known as the “custodial” parent.
+The parent awarded more physical custody rights is known as the “custodial” mother or father.
 The parent awarded less time with a child is known as the “non-custodial” parent.
 This is true, even if custody is split 51/49.

 Visitation refers to the time a non-custodial parent can spend with their child.
 There are different types of visitation in California, depending on the circumstances of each specific child custody case.